Kariuki79/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 'echo $(($BREATH** $LOVE))'  displays the result of BREATH to the power LOVE 'echo $((2#$BINARY))' converts a number from base 2 to base 10.
-'echo {a..z}{a..z} | tr ' ' '\n' | grep -v 'oo'' prints all possible combinations of two letters, except oo
+'echo {a..z}{a..z} | tr ' ' '\n' | grep -v 'oo'' prints all possible combinations of two letters, except oo 'echo printf "%.2f\n" $NUM' prints a number with two decimal places, followed by a new line